 Have a bake sale where everyone gets to decorate their own confections and give a prize to the winner.

 Mason jar gifts which include desserts, chili, soup or other snacks are really popular.
-Take order for the jars and then deliver them to people with a thank you note for supporting your cause.
+Take orders for the jars and then deliver them to people with a thank you note for supporting your cause.

 If your local school has a big athletic program, especially football, there may be an opportunity to raise funds for your cause at a game.
 Here are some ideas: